Skip navigation

 • CHI Running Back #4

-Bears RB D’Andre Swift (groin) is active for Week 10 against the Giants.
+ESPN’s Jeremy Fowler reports Bears RB D’Andre Swift (groin) is expected to play in Week 16’s game against the Packers.

 • CHI Running Back #4

-Bears RB D’Andre Swift (groin/personal) is questionable to play in Week 10 against the Giants.
+Bears RB D’Andre Swift (groin) is questionable for Chicago’s Week 16 game against the Packers.

 • CHI Running Back #4